-I’ve had that thought running through my head all morning.
-Perhaps it’s because I know two wonderful women that I am so blessed to call my closest friends, one of whom is my life partner.
-But I think it goes much more deeply than that.
 Recently, the idea of beauty has been so hotly debated in the media, especially when it comes to things like Photo Shopping and body shaming.
-Again, though, the deeper issue is that natural beauty is not being appreciated in the ways that it once was.
+But, the deeper issue is that natural beauty is not being appreciated in the ways that it once was.
 We live in a society where products are the basis of “beauty” and “healthy” living when they are in fact promoting just the opposite – vanity without substance.

 By humility, I mean being modest and respectful to others without trying to impose one’s own beliefs on others.
 This doesn’t mean having to always be self-effacing or submissive.
 This does, of course, mean that one should never shy away from admitting mistakes and taking responsibility for the consequences of one’s actions.
 It also means doing things for the right reasons and never just for the sake of accomplishment.